 Method 4: Honest Self-Assessment

-A second tool is to measure your ability against an independent framework which describes what you should be able to do at each level of language proficiency.
-The CEFR framework is useful here.
-It measures proficiency on a six point scale: A1, A2, B1, B2, C1, C2 – with A1 the most elementary level and C2 the most advanced.
+A second tool to measure your ability is to use the CEFR framework which measures proficiency on a six-point scale: A1, A2, B1, B2, C1, C2 – with A1 the most elementary level and C2 the most advanced.
 A person is deemed B1 in English if they can “understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure, etc.” B2 is achieved if they can “understand extended speech and lectures and follow even complex lines of argument provided the topic is reasonably familiar.”
-Based on this framework I judge my Mandarin level at an upper B1 progressing towards B2.